jhelvy/logitr/README.md

 - `nloptr` (for doing the optimization)
 - `randtoolbox` (for taking Halton draws in MXL models)

 The main optimization loop uses the `nloptr` function to minimize the negative log-likelihood function. `nloptr` is used instead of the Base R `optim` because it allows for both the objective and gradient functions to be included in one function.
-This speeds things up because both the objective and gradient functions share many of the same calculations.
+This speeds things up considerably because both the objective and gradient functions require many of the same calculations, such as computing the probabilities.

 # Contents
 This package contains the following functions: